Wednesday Morning

 pickle shop in New York.

-After our Lower East Side tour, there are two options for getting to the Circle Line Cruise Line by 6:00 p.m.
+After our Lower East Side tour, two options exist for getting to the Circle Line Cruise Line by 6:00 p.m.

 A. Stopping at Yonah Schimmel’s for a knish, then use a combination of subway and bus to